Nehemiah Persoff: Career

 Persoff began to pursue his acting career in New York theatre.
 In 1947, he was accepted into the Actors Studio and was one of the 26 members of the beginners' class taught by Elia Kazan, along with Martin Balsam, Julie Harris, Kim Hunter, Cloris Leachman, and James Whitmore.
 He began his acting career in 1948.
+His first role was an uncredited bit part in the documentary–style detective film The Naked City (1948).

-His first role was an uncredited bit part in the film noir The Naked City (1948).
+To further his acting career, Persoff stayed in the United States and did not return to Israel to fight in the 1948 Arab-Israeli War, a decision he later regretted.
+In 1951, he visited Israel and performed at the Cameri Theatre in productions of The Glass Menagerie and Volpone.

 Among his early film roles was as the taxi driver during Marlon Brando's "I coulda been a contender" scene in On the Waterfront (1954); Leo the accountant in The Harder They Fall (1956), with Humphrey Bogart and Rod Steiger; and the gangster boss Little Bonaparte (a parody of Rico/Little Caesar) in Billy Wilder's film Some Like It Hot (1959), and he appeared again with Steiger in Al Capone (also 1959).
 He also appeared in supporting roles in films such as The Comancheros (1961) and The Greatest Story Ever Told (1965).

 Persoff, alongside Dean Stockwell and Andrew Bloch, appeared as Darius the Great's wicked Babylonian administrators in the 1978 Greatest Heroes of the Bible episode Daniel in the Lions' Den.

 In the film Yentl (1983), Persoff portrayed the father of Barbra Streisand's character.
 He appeared in the comedy film Twins (1988) and in the American Tail animated-film series as Papa Mousekewitz.
 His last movie was 4 Faces (1999), the last film to be directed by Ted Post.

 His acting career included many appearances in television series, including six episodes of The Untouchables, three episodes of which he appeared as Jake "Greasy Thumb" Guzik (regarded by many as his signature role), and Gilligan's Island as the title character in the episode "The Little Dictator" (the favorite episode of the show's creator Sherwood Schwartz).
 Persoff appeared on the Star Trek: The Next Generation episode "The Most Toys" and was the oldest living male actor to appear in a Star Trek production at the time of his death.